 The police and mental illness

 How does this relate to mental illness?
 In many places, the police are the de facto emergency mental health service.
 Some forces use a crisis intervention team model with extra mental health training, but they’re still not mental health professionals.
-The police term for mentally ill person is “emotionally disturbed person” or EDP.
+The police use the term “emotionally disturbed person” or EDP to refer to people with mental illness.
 They’re in no way qualified to determine if someone has a mental illness, so EDP is their catchall term.

-When a community member is concerned about someone’s wellbeing, one way that can be dealt with is by police doing a “wellness check.”
+When a community member is concerned about someone’s wellbeing, the police may do a so-called “wellness check“.
 Imagine being at home, not well, and perhaps paranoid, and having uniformed cop(s) showing up unannounced at your door.
 That doesn’t exactly create a supportive atmosphere.
 Recently, a Canadian Indigenous woman was killed by a police officer who went to do a “wellness check” on her.
 There’s still a lot that’s not clear about that particular case, but regardless, police and wellness check seems like a less than ideal combination.

 The U.S. Department of Justice Office of Community Oriented Policing Services published a guide that refers to “the problem of people mental illness”, “understanding your local problem”, and “responding to the problem of people with mental illness.”
 Granted, this guide was originally published in 2006, and problem-oriented policing is a specific approach, but it still speaks to stigma and police understanding (or lack thereof) of mental illness.